pods-framework/pods-alternative-cache/readme.txt

 == Description ==

-Pods Alternative Cache offers file-based, and databse-based caching.
+Pods Alternative Cache offers file-based, and database-based caching.

 This plugin requires the [Pods Framework](http://wordpress.org/plugins/pods/) version 2.4 or later to run.